gcanti/tcomb-react/README.md

 % tcomb-react

 This library allows you to check all the props of your React components (the children too).
-If you pass a wrong prop to the component, **the debugger kicks in** so you can inspect the stack and quickly find out what's wrong, then it throws an error with **descriptive message**.
+If you pass a wrong prop to the component, it throws an error with **descriptive message**.

-# Example
+# Example: an internal link

-Let's build a simple React component rendering an internal link, the component must have:
+Let's build a simple React component with a fancy spec, the component must have:

 - only a `href` prop and it must be a string starting with `#`
 - only one child and it must be a string